 General policies and guidance

-UKRI is a launch signatory of the concordat to support the career development of researchers and has published an action plan to meet its concordat obligations as a research funder.
+UKRI is a signatory of the Concordat to Support the Career Development of Researchers.
+We have published an action plan to meet our concordat obligations as a research funder.

 Guidance and support for technicians